WeblateOrg/weblate/docs/api.rst

 `Throttling in Django REST framework documentation <https://www.django-rest-framework.org/api-guide/throttling/>`_ for more details how to configure it.

-The status of rate limiting is reported in follwing headers:
+The status of rate limiting is reported in following headers:

 +---------------------------+---------------------------------------------------+
 | ``X-RateLimit-Limit``     | Rate limiting limit of requests to perform        |